 Marianus Pale Hera considers it unlikely that either of the two used the other as its source and that it is possible that they "preserve two versions of the Lord’s Prayer used in two different communities: the Matthean in a Jewish Christian community and the Lucan in the Gentile Christian community".

 If either evangelist built on the other, Joachim Jeremias attributes priority to Luke on the grounds that "in the early period, before wordings were fixed, liturgical texts were elaborated, expanded and enriched".
 On the other hand, Michael Goulder, Thomas J. Mosbo and Ken Olson see the shorter Lucan version as a reworking of the Matthaean text, removing unnecessary verbiage and repetition.

-Since the Matthaean version has completely ousted the Lucan in general Christian usage, the following considerations are based on that version.
+The Matthaean version has completely ousted the Lucan in general Christian usage, The following considerations are based on the Matthaean version.

 Original Greek text and Syriac and Latin translations

 1. πάτερ ἡμῶν ὁ ἐν τοῖς οὐρανοῖς